-The researcher applied the ex post facto research design.
+The researcher applied the ex post facto to research design.
 This helped her to investigate the possible cause-and-effect relationships by observing some existing consequences and searching back through the plausible causal factors.

-3.3 Target Population
+3.3.
+Target Population

-The members of staff working at Maai Mahiu Secondary School who are approximately 25 in number comprised the study population.
-A total number of 25 questionnaires were administered, 20 were returned which resulted to a response rate of 80%.
+The members of staff working at Green Cottage Academy who are approximately 25 in number comprised the study population.
+A total number of 25 questionnaires were administered, 20 were returned which resulted to the response rate of 80%.
 Computer aided analysis was employed and the results were presented in form of tables, graphs and pie charts.